lex0r/ramysql/README.md

 - automatically creates mount point, configures apparmor and on-shutdown/on-reboot scripts that will save RAM back to disk
 - possibility to periodically flush data back to disk (in order to protect from OS glitches)

-**Known issues: flush operation is dangerous when run while DB is accessed by clients!
-Fix is trivial (stop and then start MySQL) and will be available soon.**

 ## Pre-requisites

 MySQL must be configured using the following parameters in my.cnf (if you are using InnoDB):